Skip to main content

 What is “dementia”?

 Dementia is a general term for a decline in mental ability severe enough to interfere with daily living.
 It is not a specific disease; instead, it is an overall term used to describe the changes in mental ability that affect daily living/functioning.
 In particular, Alzheimer’s Disease is the cause of 60-80% of all dementia and is the most commonly referred to case of dementia.
 Vascular dementia is the second most common cause, often after a stroke or severe coronary artery disease.
+There can be many signs of dementia.

 What is memory loss?